flutter/website/src/development/platform-integration/web/wasm.md

 short-title: Wasm
 ---

-The Flutter and Dart teams are excited add [WebAssembly](https://webassembly.org/) as a compilation target when building applications for the web.
+The Flutter and Dart teams are excited to add [WebAssembly](https://webassembly.org/) as a compilation target when building applications for the web.